wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 of memory ordering, the read operation should be ordered after the barrier.
 It is, however, impossible to add the dependency into the persist buffer since processor 2 only executes a regular load instruction.
 If, later on, processor 2 stores the result of the load to an NVM address, the store should be persisted after the barrier, since the NVM store must be ordered after the regular load (core-local data dependency) and the regular load is ordered after the barrier.
+To avoid missing dependencies, each processor also has a register called "AccumDP", which stored dependency information carried by coherence responses.
+Every time a coherence message is received, and if there is an entry ID indicating a potential dependency, the ID will be appended into the AccumDP register.
+Next time an entry is allocated in the persist buffer, the content of AccumDP will be copied into the "dependency" field, and the register is cleared.